-Perschbacher, J. 2017.
-Operational Plan: Kenai River Chinook salmon creel survey, inriver gillnetting, and age composition study, 2017.
-Alaska Department of Fish and Game, Regional Operational Plan ROP.SF.2A.2017.14, Anchorage.
+Perschbacher, J. 2018.
+Operational Plan: Chinook salmon creel survey and inriver netting study, 2018-2020.
+Alaska Department of Fish and Game, Regional Operational Plan ROP.SF.2A.2018.09, Anchorage.

 The Alaska Department of Fish and Game (ADF&G) administers all programs and activities free from discrimination based on race, color, national origin, age, sex, religion, marital status, pregnancy, parenthood, or disability.
 The department administers all programs and activities in compliance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act (ADA) of 1990, the Age Discrimination Act of 1975, and Title IX of the Education Amendments of 1972.